Not spending money? No need to worry there’s lots to do!

 1. Read the archives of your favorite blogs

 We all have our favorite blogs and websites; see what the beginning was like by digging through the archives.
-(Find the And Then We Saved archives in the drop-down menu in the left sidebar)
+(Find the And Then We Saved archives in the drop-down menu in the right sidebar)

 2. Build a fort

 Even if you have no kids (and don’t know any) you can throw some sheets over a few chairs and a table, toss in some blankets and pillows and pretend like you’re a kid again.
 Who doesn’t have memories of building forts or of playing in boxes as a kid?
 Get goofy and let yourself have fun with it.

 3. Make some of your Pinterest pins

 If you’re one of the 200 million Pinterest users then this one is for you.
 You know all those pins that you have on your boards?
 This is the perfect time to make some of them.
 The challenge: only tackle the projects that you can do with supplies you already own.